ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 ## Simulation 3

-To evaluate our implementations for different number of diffusion shells, different number of gradient directions, and different SNR levels, the lower panels of the original article's Figure 4 were  replicated.
+To evaluate our implementations for different number of diffusion shells, different number of gradient directions  (sampled using an electrostatic repulsion algorithm [@Jones1999]), and different SNR levels, the lower panels of the original article's Figure 4 were  replicated.
 For this last simulation, multi-tensor simulations were  performed for six different acquisition parameters sets that are summarized in Table @tbl:table2.

 Table: The six different acquisition parameter set tested {#tbl:table2}